jingmchen/TradingPenguin/README.md

 If you fork or build on this project, please retain this copyright notice and credit the original source:

-> This project is based on EasyDraft (https://github.com/jingmchen/EasyDraft)
+> This project is based on TradingPenguin (https://github.com/jingmchen/TradingPenguin)
 > by Tan Jing Ming, licensed under PolyForm Noncommercial 1.0.0.